mustafahalil/strict-json-manifesto/README.md

 - Scott Wlaschin's type-driven design
 - Yaron Minsky's "Make Illegal States Unrepresentable"
 - Real pain points from thousands of frustrated developers
-- Security research on deserialization vulnerabilities
+- Production incidents from across the industry
+- Decades of lessons learned from Jackson, Gson, Protocol Buffers, and other serialization frameworks

 ---

 **JSON is just a data transport format.
-Let's treat it that way.**
+Let's treat it that way.
+Strictly.**

 *Manifest your support.
 Sign below.
 Build implementations.
 Change your projects.
 Change the industry.*